Bradycardia: Slow Heart Rate

 Severe or prolonged bradycardia can be treated in a few ways.
 For instance, if medication side effects are causing the slow heart rate, then the medication regimen can be adjusted or discontinued.

-In many cases, a pacemaker can regulate the heart’s rhythm, speeding up the heart rate as needed.
+pacemaker can often regulate the heart’s rhythm, speeding up the heart rate as needed.

 Watch, Learn and Live